Pyrrha-Platform/Pyrrha-Dashboard/README.md

 ### Code overview

-The code is in a `prometeo-dashboard` subdirectory as React does not support mixed case directories such as this top-level repo.
+The code is in a `pyrrha-dashboard` subdirectory as React does not support mixed case directories such as this top-level repo.
 All the instructions below assume you're in that directory.

 The database backend for the React project is based on Python using Flask and was originally created based on this [great post and series from Miguel Grinberg](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project).